HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 {{ figure_markup(
   image="structured-data-image-carousel.png",
-  alt="Structured Data Carousel on Google", caption="An example of the new beta carousel rich result", description="TODO.", width=1600, height=604
+  alt="Structured Data Carousel on Google", caption="An example of the new beta carousel rich result.
+This carousel format enhances the display of structured data for listicle pages, offering users quick access to multiple options, such as local businesses or products, directly on the SERP.", description="The image shows a structured data carousel on Google.", width=1600, height=604
   )